As usual, let's get together on Tuesday to practise German and have some fun. =)

 Depending on the number of participants at the table, each person will have a specific amount of time to discuss their topic, so that everyone will have a chance to talk.
 After everyone has had their turn, if there is more time left, we can go back to whichever topic we'd like, and talk some more.

 If you are interested in joining the advanced discussion tables, please come find me.
+Also please note that anyone planning on joining the advanced table will have a spot even if the event is full.

 If at any point during the meetup, you have a question, suggestion or need help with something, please feel free to come and talk to me [Ahoo] or one of my co-hosts.
 Don't worry about breaking conversations, we're definitely not deciding the fate of the universe. ;)